 During the early period of punk's formation as a subculture, a number of themes emerged that were to become central to what might be called a punk ideology.
 These included a break with the past, particularly in relation to the music industry and what was seen as the increasing elitism and complexity of rock music as a form, along with notions of honesty and authenticity (both of which are problematic, of course), a rejection of authority and the empowerment of individuals.
 The twin phrases 'anyone can do it' and 'do-it-yourself' were to become something of a punk mantra, tied to a vision of independence from the mainstream music industry.
-As Pete Dale suggests:
+None of this was new - the hippie era had witnessed the growth of do-it-yourself publishing throughout Europe and the United States, with musicians taking up the challenge to record, produce and release their own material, with varying degrees of direct, hands-on involvement.
+In the United States, the Grateful Dead and the Sun Ra Arkestra recorded and released literally hundreds of albums, many on their own labels, while in the United Kingdom the Deviants self-released their debut album Ptooff! in 1968 and distributed it through 'underground music' retailers, and via mail-order ads in OZ and International Times.
+Other late hippie groups including Here and Now and the Edgar Broughton Band were renowned for their approach to direct action and attitude towards independent production.
+The early punk movement did, however, reassert the principle as a central part of its agenda, as Pete Dale suggests:

 The slogan, 'anyone can do it', is a vital one in punk, commonly voiced in the mid- to late 1970s but widely adhered to within the punk underground in the decades since.
 Early UK punk was supposed to have made this possible by offering an alternative to the high levels of musical dexterity and relative structural complexity found in progressive rock which had then been dominant for many years.
-(Dale 2012: 2)

-It should also be noted that the punk do-it-yourself concept also applied to a range of creative practices, from fashion to photography and film, though widespread DIY efforts in dress have been largely unacknowledged in relation to the expensive punk high fashion items designed by Vivienne Westwood and Malcolm McLaren.
+It should also be noted that the punk do-it-yourself concept also applied to a range of creative practices, from fashion to photography and film, although widespread DIY efforts in dress have been largely unacknowledged in relation to the expensive punk high-fashion items designed by Vivienne Westwood and Malcolm McLaren.
 Museums and cultural institutions collect the latter and hold them in high esteem, despite the fact that they were well beyond the reach of most participants in the punk subculture.
-DIY fashion assemblages - what Hebdige describes as bricolage - formed the mainstay of punk dress styles, along with cheaper imitations of punk 'high fashion' styles, and much like the music, debates about authenticity and the commercialisation of punk are longstanding.
+DIY fashion assemblages - what Hebdige (1979) describes as 'bricolage' - formed the mainstay of punk dress styles, along with cheaper imitations of punk 'high fashion' styles, and much like the music, debates about authenticity and the commercialization of punk are long-standing.